 Exploratory analyses.

 We explored whether the association between loneliness and belief in or anthropomorphism of supernatural beings depends on whether one believed in God or not.
 To this end, we regressed either belief in or anthropomorphism of supernatural beings on loneliness (either UCLA or Short) and the binary measure of whether participants believed in God (treatment coding: 0 = no, 1 = yes).
 Additionally, only for those participants who indicated that they believed in God (n = 540), we regressed the two dependent measures on loneliness (either UCLA or Short) and religiosity (5-point scale).
-We found evidence for an interaction in none of these regression models.
+In none of these regression models did we find evidence for an interaction.
 As such, there was little evidence that a belief in God or religiosity moderates the association between loneliness and belief in or anthropomorphism of supernatural beings.

 Free will belief and anthropomorphism